ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 > **Note**: You need to have VS Code installed to try this.

 Open your service in VS Code.
-You can navigate to your directory through VS Code or use the following command to do this on Linux or OSX.
+You can use the following command to do this on Linux or OSX.

 ```bash
 $ code /<folder_path>/hello_service.bal
 ```

 > **Tip**: If you want to create new .bal files in addition to the Hello World service, you can open the initial project folder into editor using `code /<folder path>`.
+You can also open VS Code and directly navigate to the directory or file.

 You can view your service in VS Code.